robertjeffrey1236/Radial-Hyperbolic-Architecture-Prototype/README.md

-# Radial Hyperbolic Architecture Prototype
+#4 Radial Hyperbolic Architecture Prot

 A living exploration of consciousness in hyperbolic space.